openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 --------------
 download_url
 --------------
-  The ``download_url`` contains the full URL to the certificate.
+  Used internally only.

 -------
 grade
 -------
-  The grade computed the last time certificate generation ran.
-If the courseware, learner state, or grading policy change, the value in this column can be different than the grade shown on a learner's **Progress** page.
+  The grade computed the at the time of certificate generation.
+It is suggested that the ``grades_persistentcoursegrade`` table be used instead of this grade.

 ---------
 key
 ---------
   Used internally only.
-A random string that is used to match server requests to responses sent to the LMS.

 -----------------
 distinction
 -----------------
   Not used.

-  **History**: This was used for letters of distinction for 188.1x, but is not being used for any current courses.

 --------
 status
 --------

-  After a course has been graded and certificates have been issued, the status is one of these string values.
+  After certificates have been issued, the status will be one of the following values:

-  * downloadable
-  * audit_passing
-  * notpassing
-  * audit_notpassing

-  The table that follows describes these values and the other workflow states that can apply during certificate generation process.

   .. list-table::
        :widths: 15 80